roopchandrika/15DayDE/day03_snowflake_incremental/README.md

 ## ✨ Quote of the Day

-> **“A scalable pipeline isn’t built in one big load — it’s built one smart increment at a time.”**
+> **“A scalable pipeline isn’t built in one big load, it’s built one smart increment at a time.”**

 ---